My first engineering model was the Stuart H10 horizontal engine, frequently a first

 For one of my workshop equipment articles in the Model Engineers' Workshop magazine I chose to design and make a Milling Head for use on a centre lathe.
 This, for the workshop owner who had to work without a milling machine.
 Having completed it I decided to show it in action and to prove its capabilities.
-For this I chose the steam Subsequently, I made a further H10, plus a V, so as to provide a beginners article for publication in the Model Engineer, this article can now be found here on my website.
+For this I chose the steam Subsequently, I made a further H10, plus a V, so as to provide a beginners article for the Model Engineer, this article can now be found here on my website.
 As yet these are still static models but hopefully one day I will produce a boiler and have them running.

-The Suart engines and shaper can be purchased as kits of raw castings and other parts ready for assembly, or ready to run for some models, and are supplied by “Stuart
+The Stuart engines and shaper can be purchased as kits of raw materials, finished parts ready for assembly, or ready to run for some models, and are supplied by “Stuart